 Publications listed by Google Scholar (updated faster than DiVA):

-I received my M.Sc. in Engineering Physics from the Royal Institute of Technology in Stockholm in August 1987, following a diploma work project in Experimental Particle Physics performed at Institut des Sciences Nucléaires, Grenoble, France.
+I received my M.Sc. in Engineering Physics from the Royal Institute of Technology in Stockholm in August 1987, following a M.Sc. project in Experimental Particle Physics performed at Institut des Sciences Nucléaires, Grenoble, France.
 From then on until August 1992 I pursued research in Experimental Nuclear Physics at the Manne Siegbahn Institute of Physics, Stockholm and the Niels Bohr Institute (Denmark) and Daresbury (UK) accelerator facilities and obtained my PhD degree in August 1992 with the thesis titled ”Interplay of Collective and Single-particle States in Neutron Deficient Transitional Nuclei”.
 From 1992 to 1995 I worked as Postdoctoral Research Fellow and subsequently Staff Term Scientist at Lawrence Berkeley National Laboratory, Berkeley, USA with research in nuclear structure physics and radiation detector development until I took up a position as Assistant Professor at the KTH Royal Institute of Technology in April 1995.
 I was awarded the Docent degree (Associate Professor) of Physics at KTH in March 1996, became Senior Researcher at KTH in April 1999, Senior Lecturer in July 1999 and hold the position as Full Professor of Physics at the Department of Physics, KTH since October 2003.
+In 2005 I was appointed Chair Professor of Nuclear Physics by KTH President Professor Anders Flodström.
+Head of Nuclear Physics Division, Department of Physics, 2011-2023.

 During 2001 – 2005 I was Board member for the Alfvén Laboratory at the School of Electrical Engineering and Computer Science, KTH.
 I was Director of Graduate Studies at the Department of Physics, KTH, 01/2006 – 12/2007, and 07/2010 – 05/2014 and during 2014-2019 I served as member and later Vice Chair of the Docent evaluation board at the School of Engineering Sciences.
-I am elected member of the KTH Faculty Council for the period July 2022 - June 2023.
+In 2018 and 2021 I was appointed by KTH to serve on the National Electoral Assembly for the Swedish Research Council.
+I was elected member of the KTH Faculty Council 2022 (July) - 2023.

 Experimental Techniques for Nuclear and Particle Physics (SH2306), examiner, course responsible, teacher | Course web